10dotarb/MSc-NeuroImaging/README.md

-# MSc NeuroImaging
+# WHMSTS

-The data and code in this repository belong to my master's thesis work in IMMA Lab in Trinity College Dublin with Dr Clare Kelly and Jivesh Ramduny.
+The work analyses the fMRI data in a HS animation-based narrative research paradigm.
+It includes the analysis of two cohorts: People in Autistic spectrum and Non-Austic individuals.
+The mathematical techniques used in this project is InterSubject Correlation Analysis.